plotly/dash-ocean-optics/README.md

 ![on](screenshots/on.png)

 Then, the live spectrometer data should appear on the plot, and the model of the spectrometer should appear above the plot.
-It may be necessary to click on "autoscale" to view the full spectrum:
+Note that the "autoscale" feature is on by default.
+To improve the speed and animations of the graph, it is necessary to turn this feature off.

 ![autoscale](screenshots/autoscale.png)